mikestowe/Influitive-PHP-SDK/README.md

 # Influitive-PHP-SDK
 Simple SDK for Using the Influitive API to retrieve member information, events, or approve (corporate workflow) challenges.

+To get started, open engine.php and replace the %HUB_NAME% and %TOKEN% placeholders in the first few lines.

 ```
 <?php
 require_once('members.php');